Deltares/Wflow.jl/docs/src/intro/use_cases.md

 reservoirs complicated calibration, but with the input for the dam operation, the model performance for these basins could be largely improved.
 The figure below shows the calibrated model results for the Chao Phraya, just upstream of Bangkok.
-The input from the hydrological Wflow\_sbm model was used as input for the fate and transport model to assess the amount of plastic transported to the ocean.
+The input from the hydrological wflow\_sbm model was used as input for the fate and transport model to assess the amount of plastic transported to the ocean.

 ![fig_case_mfa](../images/case_mfa_3.png)